isomerpages/moe-cjc/_news/2024/CJC unites in hope for the Interreligious Youth with Pope Francis.md

 </div>
 <p>The almost complete batik art piece, awaiting the final strokes from His
 Holiness</p>
-<p>&nbsp;Echoing the thoughts of many, Isaac Tan, a student from 2T15 who
+<p>&nbsp;Echoing the thoughts of many, Isaac Tan, a student who professes
-professes a belief in Taoism, said that “contributing to the batik painting allows me to contribute to something much larger.
+a belief in Taoism, said that “contributing to the batik painting allows me to contribute to something much larger.
 It is an honour to be part of something that not only celebrates our differences but also brings us together in a shared vision of peace and humanity.”&nbsp;</p>
 <p>&nbsp;</p>
 <p><em>In Veritate et Caritate</em>
 </p>